husio/blog/content/post/error-handling/index.md

 ```

 One more function is necessary for this to be complete.
 We must be able to
-compare an error with another error or its cause.
-Type casting allows us to
+compare an error with another error or its cause. `error` interface does not
+provide `Cause` method so we must use type casting to determine if an error
-determine if an error instance implements the `causer` interface.
+instance implements the `causer` interface.

 Instead of a function a method of the `Error` structure provides a nicer API.